 Note about Lake levels

 The Beach season with lifeguards on duty is from the last week of June to Labour day and from 11:30 am to 5:50 pm.
-There were no lifeguards in 2021 but they return in 2022.
+There were no lifeguards in 2021 but they returned in 2022.

 The beach is quite wide and the water shallow; there is currently a very popular trailer park adjacent to the beach; there are washrooms (open 8:00 am to 8:00 pm); the canteen has been closed - instead food trucks will be permitted; there is a water park for kids and a playground for kids.
 There is a mat that is laid out to provide wheelchair access to the water.
-There are free kids movies in the park behind the beach on three summer Saturdays (returning in 2022 - Dates here).
+There are free kids movies in the park behind the beach on three summer Saturdays.
 Parking is not free and you may have to walk a bit on a busy day.
 The slide show at right gives you an idea of what it's like.
 In addition to Blue Flag certification (see below) Victoria Beach uses a green flag to indicate that it is safe to swim and a red flag to indicate that lifeguards are not on duty.

 The beach is crowded on event days and long weekends and on some days there are Beach Volleyball competitions (Dates here - Check under "Beach Volleyball")